peacock4o/Notes/ocaml.md

 ## Types and values

-Try using utop for a CLI.
+utop is a good CLI tool for OCaml.
+We'll use it for a number of examples.

+When we write a line in OCaml toplevel, we end it with ``;;``

 Example: